-SUSTAINABLE DESIGN: ECOLOGY, CULTURE AND HUMAN BUILT WORLDS 7.5 ECTS

-How can an interdisciplinary approach to design unlock new creativity and beauty?
-How can a reflective and critical approach challenge how, what, and why you design?
+ECOLOGY, CULTURE AND HUMAN BUILT WORLDS 7.5 ECTS How can an interdisciplinary approach to design unlock new creativity and beauty?
+How can a reflective and critical approach challenge how, what and why you design?
 Who are you designing for?
-How can different design solutions in naturecultures serve as models and inspiration for new designs?
+How can different forms in naturecultures serve as models and inspiration for new designs?
 And what are the limits of ingenuity and creative design?

-This course looks at design from an interdisciplinary, critical, and philosophical perspective, with focus on different theories and models that turns present conventions of design on their head.
-With inspiration from ecologies and the more-than-human, and in-depth discussion of how cultural, social, and historic conditions define human perceptions of the environment, the course tries to reach practical conclusions on how creative design can contribute to a sustainable and better world.
+This course looks at design from an interdisciplinary, critical and practical perspective, with focus on different theories and models that turn present conventions of design on their head.
+With inspiration from ecologies and the more-than-human, and in-depth discussion of how cultural, social and historic conditions define human perceptions of the environment, the course tries to reach practical conclusions on how creative design can contribute to a sustainable and better world.
 The course combines interactive workshops with inspiring guest lectures.

-Welcome to Sustainable Design: Ecology, Culture and Human Built Worlds 2021 at CEMUS, Uppsala University.
+Welcome to Sustainable Design: Ecology, Culture and Human Builty Worlds 2022 at CEMUS, Uppsala University.
 We look forward to meeting you soon.

-Abigail Garbett (she/her) & Tobias Bharucha (he/him)
+Tobias Bharucha (he/they) & Oscar Martín (he/him) Course Coordinators

-Course Coordinators